 Obsessive-compulsive disorder (OCD) is a serious mental health condition that can severely inhibit the lives of those it affects.
 The intrusive, distressing thoughts and compulsive acts caused by OCD can make it exceptionally challenging for afflicted individuals to successfully complete the demanding daily activities and responsibilities involved in their careers, particularly if their vocation involves high-stress working environments and harsh deadlines.
 However, while the negative symptoms of OCD may seem insurmountable at times, they can be effectively mitigated and managed by developing healthy coping strategies.

-Family Psychiatry of North Jersey takes pride in providing individuals and families with all of the resources and knowledge they need to overcome mental distress and achieve outstanding behavioral health solutions.
+Family Psychiatry and Therapy takes pride in providing individuals and families with all of the resources and knowledge they need to overcome mental distress and achieve outstanding behavioral health solutions.
 We also understand full well how hard it is to thrive in your career while grappling with a mental health issue like OCD.
 Today, we’ll be providing you with a quick and simple lesson on how to effectively manage your work life while coping with your OCD.

 The Symptoms and Effects of OCD

 According to Mayo Clinic, obsessive-compulsive disorder usually includes both obsessions and compulsions.
 These problematic tendencies are usually themed around specific subjects and fears, including:

 - Unwanted images of hurting yourself or someone else